perryl/concourse-scripts/README.md

 ## Further features

-This pipeline is currently very basic; it simply attempts to build (unsuccessfully as of January 8th 2016, using the [perryl/perryl-concourse](https://hub.docker.com/r/perryl/perryl-concourse/) docker image) build-essential and the Baserock base-system from [definitions](http://git.baserock.org/cgi-bin/cgit.cgi/baserock/baserock/definitions.git/).
+This pipeline is currently very basic; it simply attempts to build (successfully as of January 11th 2016, using the [perryl/perryl-concourse](https://hub.docker.com/r/perryl/perryl-concourse/) docker image) build-essential and the Baserock base-system from [definitions](http://git.baserock.org/cgi-bin/cgit.cgi/baserock/baserock/definitions.git/).